abarrosoc/ms-price-lookup/README.md

 ```
 3. Access the service at http://localhost:8080.

+## Swagger 👈

+Microservice swagger is available at this [URL](http://localhost:8080/swagger-ui/index.html)

 ## Testing ✅
 The application includes unit tests to validate the main use cases, following a naming convention that clearly describes the scenario under test.